-SCA Leads the Chaplaincy Profession with the Only Certification Standards Backed by Knowledge Testing and Competency Examination.
+SCA Leads the Chaplaincy Profession with the Only Nationally-Recognized Certification Standards Backed by Knowledge Testing and Competency Examination.

 Currently, more than a dozen chaplaincy groups within the U.S. offer varying education/training, however, no other organization that trains and certifies chaplains can demonstrate the use of a standardized, evidence-based curriculum nor the scoring of knowledge and competency tests.
 This is the SCA difference, and represents a higher bar than any other chaplain certification process.

 Our Standardized Clinical Knowledge Test and Standardized Patient Exam:

 - Brings to the profession of health care chaplaincy the same rigor in education, training and testing demanded by other health care disciplines

 - Establishes the framework for an ongoing process of implementation, research and quality improvement

 Using this groundbreaking and transforming evidence-based model, SCA offers three types of certification:

 Chaplain Credentialing (CC): For Chaplains who earn the title of Credentialed Chaplain (CC) this attests to their level of competence in the profession.
 Requirements for CC To Apply for CC

 Board Certified Chaplain (BCC): For Chaplains who have earned or will earn the title of Board Certified Chaplain (BCC) this attests that they have demonstrated competence to perform all of the normal tasks within the scope of practice of chaplains.
 Requirements for BCC To Apply for BCC